! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 Permits, Plates, and Placards

 In the event you need to drive your new car to an inspection facility, our registry issues in-transit permits to drivers who need a temporary permit to get to their destination.
 Bring proof that you own the car and your insurance papers to get this permit type.
 Find out more about when you’ll need to use an in-transit permit inside and outside of Alberta.
-Service Alberta Are you a farmer, a biker, or own a trailer and you want a personalized licence plate?
+Service Alberta Are you a farmer, a biker, or do you own a trailer and want a personalized licence plate?
 Look no further than Riverbend Registry.
-If you have any questions, get help from one of our friendly, fully-accredited staff members.
-While personalized plates are popular in Alberta, with about 7,000 requests that go into the system every year, about 2 percent of the applications are denied.
-Ensure you pick an appropriate, non-offensive name.
-Specialty plates are also issued for antique cars, veterans, and disabled people; ham radio plates are at hand for amateur radio operators.

-Learn More | Contact Us
+Contact Us

 Disability Placards

 Riverbend issues temporary, long-term, and permanent parking placards for people who can’t walk more than 50 metres, or 164 feet.
 The rule is one placard for every car registered to you.
-License plates that have an official disabled driver logo are also available.
+Licence plates that have an official disabled driver logo are also available.

 Handicap vehicle registration